Towards Evidence of Long-Range Correlations in Shallow Seismic Activities: Introduction

-Among many natural disasters observed in nature, earthquakes are one of the most devastating not only by the number of lives lost but also by the economic damage they cause.
+Amongst many natural disasters observed in nature, earthquakes are one of the most devastating not only by the number of lives lost but also by the economic damage they cause (e.g. the 1976 China earthquake is estimated to have killed more than 230,000 people).
 The understanding of seismic phenomena is of crucial importance in engineering, and in social, geophysical, and geological sciences.
 Despite the vast existing knowledge about the seismic waves produced by landslides on failures, much remains to be discovered about the dynamics responsible for these events.
-One way to improve our understanding of seismic activity, which have their starting point in inner layers of the our planet, is the analysis of temporal series of events, from which, the probability of earthquakes occurrences may be calculated \cite{gutenberg1942,omori1894}.
+One way to improve our understanding of seismic activity, which have their starting point in inner layers of our planet, is the analysis of temporal series of events, from which, the probability of earthquakes occurrences may be calculated \cite{gutenberg1942,omori1894}.

 Several studies have examined the phenomena under the viewpoint of complex systems, where, from nonlinear interactions between the elements of a system, complex patterns arise.
-In that direction, previous investigations, utilizing real data from seismic catalogs, and synthetic data from earthquake models, have analyzed spatio-temporal properties of seismicity from the perspective of non-extensive statistical mechanics \cite{darooneh2010,abe2003law} and also using complex network theories \cite{peixoto2004distribution}, which also have been applied to better understand many biological \cite{portillo2009,barabasi2004}, social \cite{newman2001,watts1998} and technological systems \cite{albert1999,pastor2001}.
+In that direction, previous investigations, utilizing real data from seismic catalogs, and synthetic data from earthquake models, have analyzed spatio-temporal properties of seismicity from the perspective of non-extensive statistical mechanics \cite{abe2003law,darooneh2010,chochlaki2018global} and also using complex network theories \cite{peixoto2004distribution,tanaka2017statistical,pasten2018non}, which also have been applied to better understand many biological \cite{barabasi2004}, social \cite{newman2001} and technological systems \cite{pastor2001}.
+It is important to note that non-extensive statistical mechanics, introduced in 1988 by Tsallis \cite{tsallis1988possible}, have been strongly used to argue in favor of long-range correlations in seismic events, as can be shown by the efforts made in \cite{sarlis2010nonextensivity,abe2005complexity,varotsos2005some}.